TingWeiKe/ChatBox/README.md

 * [ChatBox](https://github.com/TIngWeiKe/ChatBox): A web full-stack application of fancy chatroom designed and created by [Ting-Wei Ke](https://github.com/TIngWeiKe).

 ## Installation
 *If you want to run ChatBox locally with Docker.
-Please see [StackBot](https://github.com/waynewu6250/ML_DL_Projects/tree/master/1.StackBot-on-telegram**
+Please see [StackBot](https://github.com/waynewu6250/ML_DL_Projects/tree/master/1.StackBot-on-telegram) to have full docker installation.

 ## Include